Aeroparque Jorge Newbery: History

 Plans to merge Newbery with Ezeiza International Airport in a new facility located on an artificial island were revived in 1996 by a commission headed by Congressman Álvaro Alsogaray, though these plans were ultimately dropped.
 Its operations, like those of all the nation's public airports, were privatized in 1998 and transferred to Aeropuertos Argentina 2000 (part of the conglomerate owned by local businessman Eduardo Eurnekian).
 The runway was further extended by 180 m in 2007, and work began in 2009 to create greater distance between the nearby Rafael Obligado Coast Highway and the eastern end of the runway.
 Routes were added in March 2010 to destinations in Brazil, Chile, and Paraguay.
 Work began in 2011 on Terminals III and IV, totaling 35000 m2.
 These terminals were inaugurated in March 2014, effectively doubling the airport's passenger capacity.
-However, a recent increase in the number of airlines and flights operating at the airport has brought it to the limit of its capacity.
+A recent increase in the number of airlines and flights operating at the airport has brought it to the limit of its capacity.
 Thus, the government decided to move all international flights (with the exception of those to Uruguay) to Ezeiza Airport from 2019.
+An expansion of the runway was completed during the COVID-19 pandemic in order to accommodate wide-body aircraft, such as the Airbus A330.
+In a push to connect tourists with domestic flights at the airport, the government allowed international flights to recommence.